terentevmn/CAI-Final-Assignment/README.md

 pip install -r requirements.txt
 ```
 The model uses a checkpoint to load in if that is found in /model/training_checkpoints/.
 This is not included in this GitHub, since the file is 650+MB.
 It is however included in the ZIP of the submission.

+## Notebook
+To find the notebook in order to see how we trained the model and possibly for even more training, look into /model/.
+In here, you find `CAI_Final_Assignment_pix2pix.ipynb`, which contains the code for training the model. `model.py` contains just the model and a possible checkpoint that can be loaded in, and is used by the painting program once `paint.py` has started up.

 ## Usage
 Once set, you are ready to draw!